Why Is My Dog Or Cat Vomiting?

 Ron Hines DVM PhD

 Coming home from work only to find a mess on the floor is a common reason owners take their pets to see the vet.
 When your pet is a dog, the most common cause for that are dietary “indiscretions” – pets that found the leftovers of yesterday’s supper, or who shared a midnight snack with their owner.
 When your pet is a long-haired cat, the most common cause are fur balls.Veterinarians dispense considerably more pain-relief medications than they once did.
 These are usually non-steroidal anti-inflammatory compounds or NSAIDs, medications like Rimadyl®, Metacam® , Previcox® and their generic equivalents.
 When side effects occur in your pet, the most common ones are digestive system irritation and vomiting.
 The same effect is even more likely to occur if you give your pet medications designed for humans (like aspirin).
 All are always unsafe when given repeatedly to cats.
 Stop those medications and call your veterinarian if side effects occur.
-You can read more about NSAIDs and their effects in an article of mine on arthritis in older dogs here or one on pain management here, or about what other veterinarians occasionally confront here.
+You can read more about NSAIDs and their effects in an article of mine on arthritis in older dog here or one on pain management here, or about what other veterinarians occasionally confront due to medications here.

 Anything that irritates your pets’ stomach or produces nausea will cause your pet to vomit – just as people do.
 Dogs and cats have better developed vomit (emesis) reflex than we do.
 Dogs, in particular, have a very easy vomit reflex – probably to protect them when they have eaten spoiled or contaminated foods.
 Cats did not need that because their prey were living rodents.